Applifting/pomuzeme.si/README.md

 **Deployment to production** - [www.pomuzemesi.cz](https://pomuzemesi.cz)

 Production deployment is done by authorized developers from Applifting.
-Deploys are made regularly, each time a new functionality is created.
+Deploys are made regularly, each time new functionality is created.
 If you need to put something into production contact:

 [**Dominik Snopek**](https://github.com/snopedom) - _Development coordinator_ - dominik.snopek@applifting.cz